Danielou1/ExamBuilder/README.md

 ```

 ### Running

-After building the project, you can run the application using:
+After building, launch the application with the command:

 ```bash
 # On Windows